thoughtbot/write-yourself-a-roguelike/book/dungeon_generation/generating_a_room.md

 DungeonPrinter.new(dungeon).print
 ```

+If you haven't done so already, I'd suggest separating each class into it's own file to make editing the project easier.

 At this point, we're doing a fairly good job of adhering to the Single Responsibility Principle and it should make evolving our code go a lot more smoothly than if we hadn't.
 We have a lot ahead of us in order to get our DungeonGenerator to where we want.
 Next, we'll be tackling one of the hardest parts of generating our dungeon - adding more rooms.